libbyshoop/csinparallel/dev/modules/WMRExemplar:Flixster/source/1-AdvancedNetwork/AdvancedNetwork.rst

 The Reducer
 ***********

-Our reducer takes the lists of friends of friends and makes a collection of it's one and two hop neighbors.
+Our :download:`reducer<ccReducer.py>` takes the lists of friends of friends and makes a collection of it's one and two hop neighbors.
 We use a set for the collection of one hop neighbors because we will receive the same friend multiple times if it has a large friend list.